 All candidates must apply for admission to the University of Arkansas at Monticello in the Office of Admissions and complete an application for the School of Education graduate program.
 Individuals applying to the M.A.T. program must provide the following to the School of Education Graduate Coordinator:

-· Bachelor of Arts or a Bachelor of Science degree from a

-regionally accredited college or university and verified with official transcripts from each college/university attended;
+Bachelor of Arts or a Bachelor of Science degree from a regionally accredited college or university and verified with official transcripts from each college/university attended; Successful criminal background check;